1. Home

 • Select the law schools to which you will apply, preferably with the help of a pre-law advisor, and request application materials.
 Make photocopies of all important forms.

-• Get financial aid forms ready.
+• Get financial aid forms ready and be aware of their deadlines.

 • Have a copy of your transcript forwarded from the Registrar's Office to LSDAS, which will send it to the schools you are applying to.

 • Submit your applications as early as possible, before Thanksgiving break is preferable.
+Some law schools have rolling admissions so the earlier you submit your application, the earlier you may find out the decision.

 Spring of Senior Year

-• Make sure that the law schools have received all information necessary to complete your application file.
+• Make sure that the law schools have received all the information necessary to complete your application file.

 • Watch those letters of acceptance roll in, and select which law school you'll attend.
-Remember, again, to refer back to the 10 criteria that you should consider while choosing a law school.

 • Once you decide on a law school, let your pre-law advisor and referees know with a nice thank you note.